Car Radiator Repair Cost in the UK: £100 to £950 Explained

 Repairs are often cheaper but temporary, while replacements are needed when damage is more serious or the part is too worn.
 Car repair finance can help you split the costs into interest-free payments.

-Replacing a radiator in the UK typically costs between £300 and £700, depending on your car’s make, model, and labour rates.
+Replacing a radiator in the UK typically costs between £380 and £800, depending on your car’s make, model, and labour rates.
+This is more expensive than a repair.

-Luxury or performance vehicles, such as BMW or Audi, may push this closer to £1,000 due to more complex systems and pricier parts.
+The price can go higher sometimes, though.
+For example, luxury or performance vehicles, such as BMW or Audi, may cost up to £1,200 due to more complex systems and higher parts costs.

-This price usually includes a new radiator unit, coolant refill, and labour costs.
+This price usually includes a new radiator unit, coolant refill, and labour.

-Radiator repairs are more affordable, with typical costs ranging from £100 to £250, depending on the extent of the issue and whether parts such as hoses or seals are affected.
+Radiator repairs are more affordable, typically ranging from £130 to £520, depending on the severity of the issue and whether parts such as hoses or seals are affected.

 Common radiator repairs include patching small leaks, replacing cracked hoses or seals, or flushing out blockages.